 I didn’t have that many friends growing up.
-However, I always had than one friend who we’d hang together, tell stories and gossip about the other girls in the class.
-From kindergarten to my final year before high school, I had a best friend for each year with the exception my fifth year in primary.
-I changed schools three times that year, so there was no way I would have maintained one best friend.
+However, I always had that one friend.
+We’d hang together, tell stories and gossip about the other girls in the class.
+From kindergarten to my final year before high school, I had a best friend for each year.
+I changed schools three times in class five, so there was no way I would have maintained one best friend.
 When I when I joined high school, I was lost.
-No one from my previous school was there so I had to start from scratch and it was a while before I made my first long-time friend.
-It used to make me sad that I didn’t have many friends and I would pray to God at night to give me as many friends as possible.
+No one from my previous school was there so I had to start from scratch.
+It was a while before I made my first long-time friend.
+I was sad that I didn’t have many friends and I would pray to God at night to give me as many friends as possible.

 That one person is enough.
 For the ones of us who are fortunate to have more than one, it’s a blessing but we ought not to be worried about the figure, instead, we should work towards becoming that one friend to our allies.
 The one who is dependable and trustworthy to the ones who know are with us and for us in truth.
 Everyone needs just one, just that one true friend.
 We spend so much time trying to make friends with a large number of people when in reality it’s that just those few who matter and in dire circumstances, just one.
 We only need just one.